§4 ch9: Permanent Outcomes for Children

 NOTE: A child is potentially available for adoption until court releases the Division from custody and/or supervision of the child.
 The case manager shall continue to provide support services and hold regular PPRT meetings until the adoption is finalized and ordered by the Court and jurisdiction is released.

 A child placed for adoption must have had a physical, dental (beginning at age three (3) years), and psychological examination/evaluation (beginning at least at age five (5) years) within six (6) months prior to the child’s adoptive placement.
+These evaluations should be repeated as indicated by the child's need, condition or behavior, or at the request of selected and accepting prospective adoptive parents.
+If the time since the evaluation exceeds 1 year a new evaluation is encouraged.
 Results of these activities shall be included in the required written summary provided to the adoptive parents at the time of placement.

 Refer the child(ren) to the adoption specialist when adoption becomes the case plan (if appropriate).
 Include the following information:

 - Name, birth date, gender and cultural identity